 1. Check with Your Travel Insurance.

-The first thing I did when I realized that my illness couldn’t be healed by only sleeping well was to check with MSIG about the claiming process.
+The first thing I did when I realized that my illness couldn't be healed by only sleeping well was to check with MSIG about the claiming process.
 People talk about some pros and cons of having a travel insurance, but I'm just glad that I was covered by my insurance when I got sick while traveling.

 You see, I only purchased the travel insurance just in case, I never really thought that it would come in handy as I got sick abroad.
 In my case, MSIG confirmed that the visit to the hospital wouldn't be cashless as they could only reimburse the hospital fee based on the plan I bought for my insurance.